-Removal:

-- Any or all of the directors may be removed for cause by vote of the shareholders. - Any or all of the directors may be removed, with or without cause, by the holders of a majority of the shares entitled to vote unless the certificate of incorporation otherwise provides. - If the articles of incorporation or the bylaws so provide, any or all of the directors may be removed without cause by vote of the shareholders - In the case of a classified board, shareholders may effect removal of any or all directors only for cause.

-Dissenter's Rights of Appraisal

-With limited exceptions, appraisal rights shall be available for the shares of any class or series of stock of a corporation in a merger or consolidation.

-With limited exceptions, appraisal rights shall be available for the shares of any class or series of stock of a corporation in a merger or consolidation.

-A holder of any adversely affected shares who does not vote on, or consent in receive payment for such shares if the amendment

-The certificate of incorporation may provide that appraisal rights are available for writing to, an amendment to the articles of incorporation has the right to dissent and to shares as a result of an amendment to the certificate of incorporation, any merger or consolidation or the sale of all or substantially all of the assets.

-- alters or abolishes any preferential right of any outstanding shares having preference; - · creates, alters, or abolishes any provision or right in respect to the redemption of any outstanding shares; - · alters or abolishes any preemptive right of such holder to acquire shares or other securities; or - · excludes or limits the right of such holder to vote on any matter, except as such right may be limited by the voting rights given to new shares then being authorized of any existing or new class.

-Shareholder's Derivative Actions

-An action may be brought in the right of a corporation to procure a judgment in its favor, by a holder of shares or of voting trust certificates or of a beneficial interest in such shares or certificates.
-It shall be made to appear that the plaintiff is such a holder at the time of bringing the action and that he was such a holder at the time of the transaction of which he complains, or that his shares or his interest therein devolved upon him by operation of law.

-In any derivative suit instituted by a shareholder of a corporation, it shall be averred in the complaint that the plaintiff was a shareholder of the corporation at the time of the transaction of which he complains or that such shareholder's stock thereafter devolved upon such shareholder by operation of law.

-Complaint shall set forth with particularity the efforts of the plaintiff to secure the initiation of such action by the board of directors or the reasons for not making such effort.

-Such action shall not be discontinued, compromised or settled, without the approval of the High Court of the Marshall Islands

-Reasonable expenses, including attorneys' fees, may be awarded if the action is

-Corporation may require a plaintiff bringing a derivative suit to give security for reasonable expenses if the plaintiff owns less than 5% of any class of stock and the shares have a value of less than \$50,000.
+Removal: Any or all of the directors may be removed for cause by vote of the shareholders.
+Removal: Any or all of the directors may be removed for cause by vote of the shareholders They of all of the directors may be removed for cause by vote of the shalleholders. • Any or all of the directors may be removed, with or without cause, the holders of a majority of the shares entitled to vote unless the certificate of incorporation otherwise provides.
+If the articles of incorporation or the bylaws so provide, any or all of the directors • In the case of a classified board, shareholders may effect removal of any or all may removed without cause by vote of the shareholders Dissenter's Rights of Appraisal With limited exceptions, appraisal rights shall be available for the shares of any class series of stock of a corporation in a merger or consolidation. or With limited exceptions, appraisal rights shall be available for the shares of any class series of stock of a corporation in a merger or consolidation.
+A holder of any adversely affected shares who does not vote on, or consent in writing t an amendment to the articles of incorporation has the right to dissent and to recei- payment for such shares if the amendment alters or abolishes any preferential right of any outstanding shares having preference э; creates, alters, or abolishes any provision or right in respect to the redemption of a outstanding shares; ny alters or abolishes any preemptive right of such holder to acquire shares or oth securities; or ner able of Contents excludes or limits the right of such holder to vote on any matter, except as such rig may be limited by the voting rights given to new shares then being authorized of an existing or new class.
+Shareholder's Derivative Actions An action may be brought in the right of a corporation to procure a judgment in its fave by a holder of shares or of voting trust certificates or of a beneficial interest in su- shares or certificates.
+It shall be made to appear that the plaintiff is such a holder at t time of bringing the action and that he was such a holder at the time of the transaction which he complains, or that his shares or his interest therein devolved upon him l operation of law. the complaint that the plaintiff was a shareholder of the corporation at the time of the transaction of which he complains or that such shareholder's stock thereafter devolve of upon such shareholder by operation of law.
+Complaint shall set forth with particularity the efforts of the plaintiff to secure the initiation of such action by the board of directors or the reasons for not making sub- effort.
+Such action shall not be discontinued, compromised or settled, without the approval the High Court of the Marshall Islands of Reasonable expenses, including attorneys' fees, may be awarded if the action is success s for

-Taxation
+E. Taxation